 |---|---|---|---|

-| VIC | Up to $600,000 | $600,000–$750,000 | Principal Place of Residence (PPR) concession.
-Partial exemption up to $750,000. |
+| VIC | Up to $600,000 | $600,000–$750,000 | Principal Place of Residence concession.
+Off-the-plan apartments also attract an expanded duty concession for contracts signed before 20 October 2026. |

-| NT | Up to $650,000 | N/A | NT offers full stamp duty exemption for first home buyers on properties up to $650,000. |
+| NT | Up to around $650,000 | N/A | NT offers a first home buyer concession on homes under the threshold — confirm the current figure with the NT Revenue Office. |

 How Much Can You Save?